History of Crimea: Rus' and Byzantium

 In the 9th century CE, Byzantium established the Theme of Cherson to defend against incursions by the Rus' Khaganate.
 The Crimean peninsula from this time was contested between Byzantium, Rus' and Khazaria.
 The area remained the site of overlapping interests and contact between the early medieval Slavic, Turkic and Greek spheres.

-It became a center of slave trade.
-Slavs were sold to Byzantium and other places in Anatolia and the Middle East during this period.
+It became a center of Byzantine slave trade.
+Slavs (saqaliba) were sold to Byzantium and other places in Anatolia and the Middle East during this period.

 In the mid-10th century, the eastern area of Crimea was conquered by Prince Sviatoslav I of Kiev and became part of the Kievan Rus' principality of Tmutarakan.
 The peninsula was wrested from the Byzantines by the Kievan Rus' in the 10th century; a major Byzantine outpost, Chersonesus, was taken in 988 CE.
-A year later, Grand Prince Vladimir of Kiev accepted the hand of Emperor Basil II's sister Anna in marriage, and was baptized by the local Byzantine priest at Chersonesus, thus marking the entry of Rus' (later Russia) into the Christian world.
+A year later, Grand Prince Vladimir of Kiev accepted the hand of Emperor Basil II's sister Anna in marriage, and was baptized by the local Byzantine priest at Chersonesus, thus marking the entry of Rus' into the Christian world.
 Chersonesus Cathedral marks the location of this historic event.

 During the collapse of the Byzantine state some cities fell to its creditor the Republic of Genoa who also conquered cities controlled by its rival the Venice.
 During the entirety of this period, the urban areas were Greek-speaking and eastern Christian.

 The Crimean steppe

-Throughout the ancient and medieval period the interior and north of Crimea was occupied by a changing cast of invading steppe nomads, such as the Tauri, Cimmerians, Scythians, Sarmatians, Crimean Goths, Alans, Bulgars, Huns, Khazars, Kipchaks and Mongols.
+Throughout the ancient and medieval period the interior and north of Crimea was occupied by a changing cast of invading steppe nomads, such as the Tauri, Cimmerians, Scythians, Sarmatians, Crimean Goths, Anglo-Saxons, Alans, Bulgars, Huns, Khazars, Kipchaks and Mongols.

 The Bosporan Kingdom had exercised some control of the majority of the peninsula at the height of its power, with Kievan Rus' also having some control of the interior of Crimea after the tenth century.